BetMGM NC promo code GOALNEWS: Bet $5, get $150 bonus | Goal.com US

 How to claim the BetMGM promo code

-It’s quick and easy to take advantage of the BetMGM North Carolina promo code GOALNEWS and claim your bonus bets.
+It’s quick and easy to take advantage of your BetMGM North Carolina bonus code and unlock the bonus bets on offer:

-- Click here to go to the BetMGM Sportsbook, and use the code GOALNEWS when opening a new account
+- Click here to go to the BetMGM Sportsbook and use promo code GOALNEWS when creating a new account

 - Make a first deposit of at least $5

-- The $150 in bonus bets will be credited to your account, plus any winnings from the qualifying bet.
+- Get your $150 of bonus bets credited to your account, plus any winnings from your first bet

 What can you use your BetMGM bonus on today?

-Real Madrid host defending champions Manchester City in the headline game from tonight’s Champions League quarter final first legs.
+The biggest game from today’s Champions League quarter final first legs is undoubtedly PSG hosting Barcelona.

-These two teams are in dominating form in their home leagues, with Real leading La Liga and City just one point behind Arsenal.
-It’s no wonder, then, that things are expected to be close, with the moneyline pricing City at +150 and Real +175.

-In the NBA tonight, Giannis Antetokounmpo and the Bucks host the Celtics as the top two teams in the East collide.

-The Bucks are -1 point favorites, and -112 on the moneyline, in what will be a close game.
-The Celtics are hardly outsiders at -104, though, and the Bucks know that they need to snap a four game losing streak to avoid slipping down the standings.
+PSG are having the stronger domestic season, and are currently 10 points clear at the top of Ligue 1.
+Things have been tougher for Barcelona, who are second in La Liga and need to focus their attention more on holding off Girona than chasing Real Madrid.

+Home advantage and league form makes PSG -105 favorites for the game, and places Barcelona as +280 underdogs.

+Although Atlético are not having the best domestic season, they are still doing better than Dortmund.
+The German side are currently 5th, and could easily miss out on Champions League football next season altogether.

+The biggest game from today’s NBA schedule sees the Timberwolves take on the Nuggets.
+Both teams are part of a three-way fight at the top of the West, and a win here will be crucial.

-Click here to go to BetMGM and use promo code GOALNEWS when creating an account to get $150 in bonus bets to use on all of this top sports action.
+To get in on all of this great Champions League and NBA action go to BetMGM and use promo code GOALNEWS to get $150 in bonus bets.

 More info on BetMGM’s NC bonus